-If you’re going on longer runs, but don’t care about your speed -- If you’re going on long-distance runs, you’ll want extra foot protection.
+If you’re going on longer runs, but don’t care about your speed, you’ll want extra foot protection.
 The Brooks Cascadia has plenty of cushioning to protect your feet, the tradeoff is that it’s bulkier and will slow your speed down.

 If you’re looking to improve your race time, then you probably want a shoe that stays out of your way.
 The Brooks PureGrit is the closet to a minimalist trail running shoe in Brooks’ lineup.
 It’s extremely light compared to the other trail runners, which will help you run faster.Back To Top